 Michigan is a “no-fault” divorce state but domestic violence could be an issue at the negotiation table or in the courtroom in a separation or divorce.
 For example, the “past relations and conduct of the parties” is a factor that a court may consider in determining spousal support and asset division.
 One could argue that they had no choice but to leave the marriage if there were allegations of domestic violence.

 Also, even if it wasn’t directed against or witnessed by a child, domestic violence can be considered when deciding who will have physical custody of the children.

 At the law firm of Paul J. Tafelski, P.C., we understand issues involving domestic violence.
 Our skill and experience in this area can be very helpful to a client dealing with domestic violence related litigation.

 If you believe you are a victim of domestic violence, or if you have been accused of it, you should consult with a domestic violence attorney who understands the laws and the system, and who will work with you in a discrete fashion that protects your confidentiality.

 For more than a decade, our attorneys have assisted clients throughout the state of Michigan in domestic violence cases.
 We are committed to serve clients in Oakland County, Macomb County, and Wayne County.

 Contact Us Today

 Call (248) 456-8243 today or contact us online for legal advice in family law matters.

-With our background and experience in both criminal and civil domestic violence law, we can assess your case and chart a course in the best interests of your family and your future.
+With our background and experience criminal law and a genuine understanding of family law, we can assess your case and chart a course in the best interests of your family and your future.